Central Virginia

 • 00:19:41

-Because I think, you know, when we're looking at this, should we be looking at a certain amount of priorities?
+Because I think when we're looking at this, should we be looking at a certain amount of priorities?

 • 00:19:48